Treating Scalenes Trigger Points - Dr. Jonathan Kuttner MD

 With TOS, the results of trigger point therapy can be startlingly fast; will almost always provide relief; and accelerate well being.

 As is usually the case with trigger point therapy, the hands-on treatment is likely to be most effective when combined with correct stretching and strengthening exercises.

-When treating TOS, these typically include neck stretching, ulnar glides, upper trapezius and pectoralis stretching, back mobilisation, and rhomboid strengthening.
+When treating TOS, these typically include neck stretching, ulnar glides, upper trapezius and pectoralis stretching, back mobilization, and rhomboid strengthening.

 Self treatment with pressure tools can also be very effective.
 See examples below: